 2. See The Big Picture

 The research experiment mentioned above goes to show that a broader view is more helpful in recalling complex images.
-You can apply the same technique by training your brain to take in all the details at
+You can apply the same technique by training your brain to take in all the details at once without focusing too much on individual patterns.
+The process is similar to looking at an image as a whole rather than focusing on the elements that are in it.

 One way to learn underthinking is to take a picture book and open a random page, look at the image for 5 seconds, and then close the book.
 Once you have closed the book, try and remember everything that you saw.
 Doing this exercise prevents your brain from overthinking.
 You will be surprised at how many things you remember from the image.
 Practicing this regularly will allow your brain to think more quickly.